pranaykargam/Dev-Tinder-web-Frontend/README.md

 - change the nameserver in the godaddy to cloudflare nameservers which is given in the cloudflare
 - then wait for few minutes  then it will be activate.

+- then wait for few minutes  then it will be activate.
+- then wait for few minutes  then it will be activate.- then wait for few minutes  then it will be activate.
+- then wait for few minutes  then it will be activate.